top of page

 LANDSCAPE

 Chris has completed writing Landscape and finished the third draft.
-This novel is based on the struggles of a painter in the Regency period between 1795 and 1820.
-Beginning as a poorly educated boy and starting out as scene-painter for the theatre our hero Max Buchan survives encounters withe the London underworld and other adventures finding some fame with his watercolours of British and continental landscapes.The last two paintings below are by a contemporary of Turner and Constable - David Cox (1783-1859) whose work anticipated the Impressionists.
+This novel which reminds several readers of Dickens and has been called a 'superbly researched romp' is based on the struggles of a painter in the Regency period between 1795 and 1805.
+Beginning as a poorly educated boy and starting out as scene-painter for the theatre our hero Max Buchan survives encounters with the London underworld and after many other adventures with the Romany community finds some fame with his watercolour landscapes.The last two paintings below are by a contemporary of Turner and Constable - David Cox (1783-1859) whose work anticipated the Impressionists.

-The novel has gone well and the characters are so appealing Chris is writing a sequel called Horizon He has finished 8 chapters since he started mid-January!
-We follow several characters we have met before (and new ones from the Luddite days in 1811) when they cross the Atlantic to early New York City.
-They then proceed up the Hudson River Valley joining the community of painters in that area.
-Along the way Max Buchan and new character Adam Rideout meet challenges and conflicts with villains new and others we met before!
+The novel has gone well and the characters are so appealing Chris has completed the second draft of a sequel called Tryphena He finished this stage on 11th November after starting back in mid-January!
+We follow several characters we have met before (and new ones from the Luddite days in 1811 Lancashire) when they cross the Atlantic to early New York City.
+They then proceed up the Hudson River Valley and by various ways fall in with the native Americans Indians in that area.
+Along the way Max Buchan and a new hero Adam Rideout meet challenges and conflicts with villains new and others we met before!
+Central to the story is Tryphena Lovell - a wounded young gypsy woman who moves to America and triumphs in the end.

 The author of Peculiar Ground (4th Estate) Lucy Hughes-Hallett has read the first five chapters and found the story and writing gripping.
 She is keen to read the rest and says Chris "really knows what he is doing!"